R-miss-tastic/website/content/people.md

 ---

 #### People
-The community of people and research teams working on missing values is constantly growing but there are some researchers whose work can be considered as key contributions to the community and who provide a lot of material to different groups of interested people.
-Here we provide the links to their personal/group websites (in alphabetical order).
+<p align="justify">The community of people and research teams working on missing values is constantly growing but there are some researchers whose work can be considered as key contributions to the community and who provide a lot of material to different groups of interested people.
+Here we provide the links to their personal/group websites (in alphabetical order).</p>

-_If you think you or your reaserch group should also figure on the list below feel free to contact us via the [Contact form](/contact/)._
+<p align="justify"><i>If you think you or your reaserch group should also figure on the list below feel free to contact us via the <a href="/contact/">Contact form</a>.</i></p>

 <ul class="list-group" id="people-list">
 <li class="list-group-item"> <a href="https://stefvanbuuren.name" target="_blank">Stef van Buuren</a> (University of Utrecht and Netherlands Organisation for Applied Scientific Research TNO)</li>